 Right sizing isn’t a basic plug-and-play procedure.
 You don’t just randomly hit a button on AWS and wait for the system to sort everything out.

-For the best possible results in resource optimization and cost control, you need to have the right data and approach right sizing strategically.
-Here are 10 tips and best practices that can help you rightsize your instances.
+To achieve optimal results in resource optimization and cost control, you need to strategically align the right data and approach for sizing.
+Here are 11 tips and best practices that can help you rightsize your instances.

 1. Use a cloud cost intelligence solution

-With a cloud cost intelligence platform, like CloudZero, engineering teams can gain visibility into their cloud spend — enabling them to see exactly what AWS services cost them the most and why — and even drill into cost data from a high-level down to the individual components that drive their spend.
+Engineering teams can use CloudZero to gain visibility into their cloud spend.
+They can see the costs of AWS services and understand the reasons behind them.
+They can also analyze cost data from a high level down to individual components.
 Engineers can see the impact of their work and how specific code changes affect their costs.

 Additionally, having a team that can help you spot cost optimization opportunities, can help you feel assured that you’re on the right track.
-That’s why CloudZero’s Cost Intelligence Team is here to help you by watching your spend, coaching you on best practices, assessing your infrastructure, and making recommendations for increased cost savings.
+CloudZero’s Cost Intelligence Team helps by monitoring your spend, coaching on best practices, assessing infrastructure, and offering cost-saving recommendations.

-If right sizing is a priority for your engineering team, make sure you have a cost intelligence platform that will allow you to make informed cost decisions.
+If your engineering team prioritizes right sizing, ensure you have a cost intelligence platform.
+This platform will help you make informed cost decisions.

 2. Review your AWS performance data

-AWS sizing is all about reprovisioning your cloud resources to match them with your actual workload requirements, without compromising performance.
+AWS sizing means adjusting cloud resources to match workload needs without performance loss.
 As such, it’s only right to start the optimization process with the one thing that lies at the center of it all — the performance of the cloud resources.

 If you’re planning to rightsize your cloud infrastructure, then you should assess and keep tabs on your cloud service utilization.
-This will give you insight into instance performance trends — from which youn can determine all the underutilized instances that you could do without.
+This will show you the performance trends.
+You can identify underutilized instances.

 That said, the approach here is straightforward.
 Monitor your cloud performance over a period of at least 14 days while, at the same time, keeping an eye on the corresponding workloads.